chargebee/chargebee-ios/README.md

         // Handle error here
 }
 }
 ```

 You can present any of the above products to your users for them to purchase.

-#### Buy / Subscribe  Product
+#### Buy or Subscribe Product

-When the user chooses the product to purchase, pass in the product and customer identifiers to the following function.
+Pass the product and customer identifiers to the following function when the user chooses the product to purchase.

-customer id - optional Parameter
-We need the unique ID of your customer for customer_id.
-If your unique list of customers is maintained in your database or a 3rd party system , send us the unique ID from there.
-If you rely on Chargebee for the unique list of customers, then you can send us a random unique string for this ID.
+customerId - Optional parameter.
+We need the unique ID of your customer as customerId.
+If your unique list of customers is maintained in your database or a third-party system, send us the unique ID from that source.

 ```swift
 CBPurchase.shared.purchaseProduct(product: "CBProduct",customerId: "CustomerID") { result in
     switch result {
         case .success(let result):